 My name is Torben Jensen.
 I live in Viborg in Denmark and I’m from the decade when a quick boy was wearing a bow tie when he went to the photographer.

-I was not caught until in 1989 with a compact camera in my breast pocket I cycled around Switzerland with my children.
-Of course, these were ordinary nature holiday photos, but I was already focusing on the composition at the time.
+I have been photographing for many years, but I was really caught when, in 1989, with a compact camera in my chest pocket, I cycled around Switzerland with my children.
+Of course these were ordinary nature-holiday pictures, but I already then focused on the composition.

 My first experience with digital photography was in 1991 with a Canon ION camera.
 But with 0.2 megapixels and very poor light intake, the usability was limited.

 When I bought my first SLR camera (Canon EOS 500) just before a bike ride around Corsica in 1996, I acknowledged my destiny – photography.

 After many cheap (and poorly) developed films in a discount photo shop, I finally got my first Digital SLR – Canon EOS 300D in 2004 just before a trip to Greece.
 It was at 5 megapixels and very slow.
 But at that point, my clients moaned over my apology; “Wait a minute – my camera saves the pictures”.